Pangolin112/SplatterScene/README.md

 ## Pretrained models

-Pretrained models training on 35 ScanNet++ scenes are available via [Pretrained Models](https://drive.google.com/drive/folders/1hGTX3XAeV3bd8tpp-CGDJDOdZB9LJrDu?usp=sharing).
+Pretrained models training on 35 ScanNet++ scenes are available via [Pretrained Models](https://drive.google.com/drive/folders/1hGTX3XAeV3bd8tpp-CGDJDOdZB9LJrDu?usp=sharing)(for now the pretrained model's dataset category is still cars, we will upload the version that matches scannetpp).

 ## Evaluation